ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 drwxr-xr-x 6 admin root 168 Sep 16 11:23 syslog-22.33.44.55
 ```

-As you can see the central log server was configured via Check Point's internal log expoerter tool.
+As you can see the central log server was configured via Check Point's internal log exporter tool.
+Leave the Check Point server and go back to your control host.

 Let's also verify that the Snort configuration in the background was successful.
-Via SSH, log onto your Snort instance, become root and verify the rsyslog forwarding configuration:
+From your control host, log onto your Snort instance via SSH as the user `ec2-user`.
+Become root and verify the rsyslog forwarding configuration:

 ```bash
 [student<X>@ansible ~]$ ssh ec2-user@22.33.44.55